James Duckworth (tennis): 2013: Top 150 debut

 Duckworth started his year at the 2013 Brisbane International where he lost in the second round of qualifying.
 He then played in the 2013 Apia International Sydney, where as a wildcard he almost made an upset against world No. 46 Denis Istomin 7–6(4), 4–6, 6–7(3).

 Duckworth then played in the 2013 Australian Open after receiving a wildcard.
 He defeated fellow Australian and good friend Ben Mitchell in the first round 6–4, 7–6(8), 4–6, 5–7, 8–6.
 He then played another long five set match in the second round, losing to world number 93 player Blaž Kavčič 6–3, 3–6, 4–6, 7–6(3), 8–10.
-After two first round losses against James Ward at the 2013 McDonald's Burnie International and the Charles Sturt Adelaide International, Duckworth reached the final of the Australia F1 Futures in Melbourne going down against Stephane Robert 6–7(3), 3–6.
+After two first round losses against James Ward at the 2013 McDonald's Burnie International and the Charles Sturt Adelaide International, Duckworth reached the final of the Australia F1 Futures in Melbourne going down against Stéphane Robert 6–7(3), 3–6.
 Duckworth then competed in the 2013 Nature's Way Sydney Tennis International losing to compatriot Samuel Groth in the quarterfinals 6–7(2), 6–7(5).

 Duckworth reached the second round at the 2013 All Japan Indoor Tennis Championships after defeating Jose Rubin Statham 6–4, 4–6, 6–3.
 He went down to second seed Marco Chiudinelli 6–7(5), 7–6(7), 2–6.
 Duckworth returned to Australia to compete in the Australia F5 tournament in Bundaberg.
 He reached the final and won it defeating Jason Kubler 7–6(9), 6–2.
 This was his fifth ITF title and his first in Australia.

 After qualifying, Duckworth lost to Blaž Kavčič in the first round of the 2013 French Open.

 At Wimbledon, Duckworth progressed through qualifying again, but lost in the first round to fellow qualifier Denis Kudla in 5 sets.
 He made his top 150 debut on 12 August 2013.

 In October, Duckworth made the semi-finals of Melbourne Challenger, which improved his ranking to a career high of No. 132.